WISE-Developers/WISE_Application/README.md

 # WISE_Application
-This is the main repo from which the aplplication is built.
+This is the main repo from which the application is built.

 This project actively discourages forking of our repositories.
 Contributors do not use forks, we use Barnaches and Pull Requests.